heeyeonl/chat-widget-package/README.md

 # Chat Widget

-A modern, AI-powered chat widget for React applications, powered by OpenAI's GPT-3.5 Turbo.
-This lightweight, customizable component adds intelligent, contextual support to your app with minimal setup.
+A modern, AI-powered chat widget built as part of a front-end technical assignment.

+This project was designed to simulate a production-ready npm package that could be embedded in any React application.
+The goal was to create a modular, brandable widget with a real-time chat UI, while also demonstrating best practices in API integration, UX state handling (like maintenance mode), and secure architecture.

 ## ✨ Features